Clerks - The Heart of Local Governance

-ClerkStart is a storytelling initiative of Build Alaska’s Future Education Fund that highlights the essential role municipal and tribal clerks, and other local government professionals, play in keeping Alaska’s communities strong.
+ClerkStart is a storytelling initiative of Build Alaska’s Future Education Fund that highlights the essential role municipal and tribal clerks, and other local government professionals, play in keeping Alaska’s communities running.

 Across more than 230 communities, clerks are the heartbeat of local government.
 They run elections, safeguard public records, support councils and assemblies, and ensure transparency and continuity, often with limited resources and little public recognition.

-At a time when Alaska is facing workforce shortages and reverse migration, ClerkStart helps make these vital roles visible, preserves institutional knowledge, and inspires the next generation of civic leaders.
+At a time when Alaska is facing workforce shortages and reverse migration, ClerkStart works to make these vital roles visible, preserve institutional knowledge, and inspire the next generation of civic leaders.

 A Statewide Video Spotlight

-Filmed during Local Government Week, alongside the 60th Annual Alaska Association of Municipal Clerks Conference and the launch of the Alaska Municipal League’s 75th Anniversary, the video uses interview-driven storytelling to highlight:
+Our new three-minute video features municipal and tribal clerks from across Alaska.
+Filmed during Local Government Week, alongside the 60th Annual Alaska Association of Municipal Clerks Conference and the launch of the Alaska Municipal League’s 75th Anniversary, the video uses interview-driven storytelling to highlight the responsibilities and professional skillsets required of clerks and the impact clerks can make in the communities they serve.

 ClerkStart is supported by the Rasmuson Foundation and RurAL CAP, and developed in collaboration with the Alaska Association of Municipal Clerks (AAMC) and the Alaska Municipal League (AML).